Ore Dock Brewing Company: Location

+In 2022, the brewing purchased an adjoining building at 214 South Front Street with the intent to demolish part of it, expand their indoor space and brewing capacity, and create a beer garden.
+The building was constructed in 1868 and had most recently been used as a pawn shop; it was condemned due to structural issues that emerged after an adjoining railroad bridge was removed in 2000.
+In September 2022, the state of Michigan provided $3.9 million to support the project through the Michigan Economic Development Corporation's Revitalization and Placemaking program.
+The building was demolished in April 2023, and construction began shortly after.
+The building, now named the Trestle and fashioned as a cocktail lounge, and beer garden opened in February 2025 in time for patrons to watch a local sled dog race pass by on an adjoining street.
+They held a ribbon-cutting ceremony in the following month.

 Recognition

 In 2013, Ore Dock was ranked by MLive as one of the best new breweries in the state of Michigan.
 One year later, it was the only brewery from the Upper Peninsula mentioned by Thrillist in a ranking of every state by its beer.
 It was recommended in The New York Times travel section in 2017, and Yelp named it the best brewery in Michigan in 2022.